facelessuser/coloraide/docs/src/markdown/contrast.md

 so as a plugin to allow for expanding implementations in the future to allow for more reliable approaches as the WCAG 2.1 approach is not without flaws.

+!!! note "Negative Luminance"
+    It should be noted that negative luminance will be clamped to zero.

 ```py
 # Where `l1` is the lighter luminance and `l2` the darker
 contrast_ratio = (l1 + 0.05) / (l2 + 0.05)